 Driven by its public mandate and due to its very high level of capitalisation, Rentenbank's return on equity is modest, albeit stable.
-The bank's FY 2023 operating profit increased mainly due to higher net interest income on the back of high interest rates.
+The bank's FY 2024 operating profit decreased modestly mainly due to lower net interest income from promotional business and treasury management.
 Rentenbank's earnings are relatively insensitive to changing nominal interest rates, although the capital investment portfolio exhibits some sensitivity.
-We expect profitability to remain subdued due to low interest margins charged to customers, stagnant lending volumes and normalised interest rates.

-The German GAAP-based CET1 ratio was 31.3% at end-2023, providing significant regulatory headroom (Figure 5).
+The German GAAP-based CET1 ratio was 38.3% at end-2024, providing significant regulatory headroom (Figure 5).
 The capital adequacy ratio is solid, given the low-risk nature of its activities.
-Slightly higher risk-weighted assets in 2023, compared to 2022, mainly resulted from higher business volumes for covered bonds and institutions.
-By end-June 2024, the CET1 ratio increased to 37.2% due to rating upgrades for selected counterparties and a corresponding drop in risk weighted assets (RWAs).
-We expect RWAs to increase in 2025 with the implementation of CRR III and correspondingly a moderately lower CET1 ratio, although this also depends on national implementation.
-Buffers to regulatory requirements are projected to remain comfortable.
+The increase compared to 31.3% at end-2023 mainly resulted from rating upgrades for selected counterparties and a corresponding drop in risk weighted assets (RWAs) in the first half of the year.
+RWAs increased at the start of 2025 with the implementation of CRR III, in line with the bank's expectations, leading to a correspondingly lower CET1 ratio.
+At the same time, the CET1 ratio will continue to benefit from the favourable treatment of unrated bank exposure in Rentenbank's on-lending activities, with the corresponding legislation taking effect on 1 January 2025.
+Buffers to regulatory requirements remain comfortable.